voxpupuli/puppet-icinga2/README.md

 Destination config file to store in this object.
 File will be declared at the first time.

 ##### `order`
-String to control the position in the target file, sorted alpha numeric.
-Defaults to `10`
+String or integer to control the position in the target file, sorted alpha numeric.
+Defaults to 30.

 ###### Examples